 Note If you open /sleep in multiple browser windows simultaneously, they might load one at a time in five-second intervals.
 Some web browsers execute multiple instances of the same request sequentially for caching reasons.
 This limitation is not caused by our web server.

-After learning about the while let loop in Chapter 18, you might be wondering why we didn’t write the worker thread code as shown in Listing 20-21.
+After learning about the while let loop in Chapter 18, you might be wondering why we didn’t write the Worker thread code as shown in Listing 20-21.

 src/lib.rs